lisatian/Python-projects/valid_sn_number/README.md

 This program scans a file containing serial numbers, and separates the valid and invalid serial numbers into two new files.

-Valid serial numbers follow the format: "SN/nnnn-nnn", where n represents a digit.
+The valid serial number format is: "SN/nnnn-nnn", where n represents a digit.

 **main_program.py** handles file opening and closing, while **valid_sn_functions.py** performs the logic used to check serial numbers against the valid format and separates numbers into two new files.